apache/spark/docs/faq.rst

 Also important to note is that the tasks ``start_date``, in the context of a backfill CLI command, get overridden by the backfill's command ``start_date``.
-This allows for a backfill on tasks that have ``depends_on_past=True`` to actually start, if it wasn't the case, the backfill just wouldn't start.
+This allows for a backfill on tasks that have ``depends_on_past=True`` to actually start, if that wasn't the case, the backfill just wouldn't start.

 How can I create DAGs dynamically?
 ----------------------------------